sigstore/docs/content/trust-security.md

       ctaText: Meet the root key holders
       ctaLink: https://github.com/sigstore/root-signing/tree/main/ceremony
     card2:
-      header: Our threat model
+      header: Threat model
       imageAsset: ""
       text: >-
         ##### Coming soon

         Our threat model will provide a way to plan against and prevent known threats to sigstore's infrastructure.
+We're currently working on this.
       ctaText: ""
       ctaLink: ""
     text: An open, accessible foundation behind the policies and protocols sigstore